 In a more luxurious space, such as a living room or study, you have the option of using a stone with a unique pattern for an added sense of style.

 The most popular types of marble for residential homes are:

 Calacatta Gold Marble: This is an elegant white and cream marble from Northern Italy.
 It has a unique, naturally occurring vein of gold throughout the stone.

 Bianco Carrara Marble: This is a pure white marble from Italy with an equally high-quality vein system that runs through it, giving it texture and depth.

-Black Galaxy Marble: Commonly known as the “midnight galaxy,” this stone is a rich mix of black, gray and silver that has been used in many luxury homes.
+Black Galaxy Granite: Commonly known as the “midnight galaxy,” this stone is a rich mix of black, gray and silver that has been used in many luxury homes.

 Calacatta Nuvo Marble: This marble from Italy is a blend of white and beige with a greenish cast, giving it an elegant look.